nus-cs2103-AY2324S2/ip/docs/README.md

 ## Adding deadline `deadline`

-// Describe the action and its outcome.
 Adds a deadline into the task list

 Format: `deadline NAME /by DEADLINE`

 - `DEADLINE` must be in the format of yyyy-mm-dd

-// Give examples of usage

 Example: `deadline linear algebra assignment 1 /by 2024-03-01`